Theo-Roncalli/Hackathon/README.md

 * A good internet connection is required.
 Retrieving `fastq` can be really slow and is thus a bottleneck.
 * [`fasterq-dump`](https://github.com/ncbi/sra-tools/wiki) will randomly segfault.
 At first we thought this was caused by connection problems, but running `ping` ruled this out.
 Apparently, the segfault is [a known issue](https://github.com/ncbi/sra-tools/issues/518).
+* The workflow will inevitably fail if you try building the genome's index on a machine with less than ~30 GB of RAM available.